return42/sphkerneldoc/doc/books/linux_tv/media/v4l/media-func-open.rst

 Return Value
 ============

-``open`` returns the new file descriptor on success.
+:c:func:`open()` returns the new file descriptor on success.
 On error, -1 is returned, and ``errno`` is set appropriately.
-Possible error codes are:
+Possible error codes
+are:

 EACCES
     The requested access to the file is not allowed.